 8. Back up your data.

 Bad stuff happens, but don't compound the problem by not being prepared.
 Always back up your data.
-This is general good practice and protects your important documents and images in case of any smartphone loss.
+This is a general good practice, and it protects your important documents and images in case of any loss.

 For an Android phone, make sure "Back up my data" and "Automatic restore" are enabled in the settings and then sync your data with Google.
 For an iPhone, choose your device in the settings and then back up to iCloud.